 - 2. Enter the Attribute Value for the Attribute Name.
 For example, Sales.
-If the attribute has multiple values at runtime, the attribute value you specify here must match one of those values. - PA Token attributes are obtained from the PingFederate OpenID Connect Policy attribute contract (see Configuring OpenID Connect Policies). - 3.
-Click + to add more attributes.
-Click $\stackrel{\text{def}}{=}$ to remove a row. - 4.
-Select Negate if when a match is found, access is not allowed. - Verify what you enter for the attribute.
-If you enter an attribute that does not exist (for example, misspell it) and you select Negate, the rule will always succeed. - 5.
-Click SAVE when you finish.
+If the attribute has multiple values at runtime, the attribute value you specify here must match one of those values. - ➡ Info: PA Token attributes are obtained from the PingFederate OpenID Connect Policy attribute contract (see Configuring OpenID Connect Policies). - 3.
+Click + to add more attributes, or click $\widehat{\blacksquare}$ to remove a row. - 4.
+Select Negate to disallow access when a match is found. - Info: Ensure the attribute name is spelled correctly and exists.
+If you enter an attribute that does not exist and you select Negate, the rule will always succeed. - 5.
+Click SAVE. - ➡ Info: To use this Rule, we recommend that you leave the Request Profile checkbox selected (see Web Sessions), indicating that you want PingAccess to request additional profile attributes from PingFederate when requesting the ID Token.